Let’s Compare These 2 Top Lake Placid Hotels for Families:

 Both hotels have free parking.
 The Crowne Plaza has a large outdoor lot.
-The Golden Arrow has an outdoor lot and an underground garage that can be a little daunting in winter if you dom’t have really good tires.
+The Golden Arrow has an outdoor lot and an underground garage, which has a daunting incline but also keeps all the snow off of your car.

-On balance our first choice is the Golden Arrow because of its roomier rooms and locale right on the lake and Main Street.
-They’re in the middle of updating rooms, too, so we’re eager to go back and see how that comes along.
-It’s perfect when we are just three.
+On balance our first choice is the Golden Arrow because of its roomier rooms and location on Mirror Lake and Main Street.

 Pin it for later!